 Tuning

-Crymap’s tuning options are very limited; in fact, Crymap itself directly provides only one.
+Crymap’s performance tuning options are very limited; in fact, Crymap itself does not provide any at all.

 Thread Count